 21. Ask the people who really know employee engagement

-Being as this is a fairly a new business module.
-Consult the right people to help you build a great employee engagement policy / strategy.
+Being as this is a fairly new business module.
+Consult the right people to help you build a great employee engagement policy/strategy.

 22. Get answers from your employees as well

-This is related to feedback but it’s more of an indirect feedback.
-Check and analyze your workers, your teams and the overall workspace.
+This is related to feedback but it’s more indirect feedback.
+Check and analyze your workers, your teams, and the overall workspace.
 You’ll get some important pointers into what works and what you need to improve.

 23. Build long-term engagement

 Don’t settle for a quick fix.
 Develop a long-term employee engagement strategy with clear objectives and action steps for more than a year, then re-evaluate and build on it.